 Senqu Municipality has some of the most beautiful scenery in South Africa.
 It has most of the highest mountain passes in the country.
-This is used to promote self-drives for 4×4 enthusiasts.
+This is attracts self-drives by 4 x 4 enthusiasts.

-The rugged terrain is utilised for adventure and agricultural tourism which is already occurring like the K-Way Skyrun.
-This is used for trail running, hiking, cycling and horse riding.
+The rugged terrain is utilised for adventure and agricultural tourism such as the K-Way Skyrun in November.
+Other sports are trail running, hiking, cycling and horse riding.
 The numerous sandstone outcrops can be utilised for building bricks or paving as is being done at Hershel Sandstone.
-There is a lot of fine river sand for building purposes, but this needs to be monitored as much illegal sand mining is occurring without permits.
-Reed grass which can be used for thatching and wild rose briars for making rose hip tea.
+There is a lot of fine river sand for building purposes, but its usage must be monitored as much illegal sand mining is occurring without permits.
+Reed grass can be used for thatching and wild rose briars for making rose hip tea.

 The high amount of wind and solar energy can be utilised for greener energy alternatives such as wind and solar energy (JGDM Environmental Management Plan,2011).
 However, these alternatives require further study and mapping.
 Currently the ESKOM Grid in the area is underutilised due to lack of large-scale factory production in the area and therefore it does not make economic sense for ESKOM to purchase spare electricity.
-However, the changes which allow for Municipalities to purchase electricity from independent producers means that the feasibility for green energy is improved.
+However, the changes which allow for Municipalities to purchase electricity from independent producers means that the feasibility for green energy production is improving.

-The area also contains many bird species and a vulture restaurant near Lady Grey.
-It contains many species of unique alpine plants such as one species of red-hot poker which does not grow anywhere else.
+The area contains many bird species and a vulture restaurant near Lady Grey.
+There are many species of unique alpine plants such as one species of red-hot poker which does not grow anywhere else.

-Many paleontological species are being discovered in the area with many dinosaur skeletons especially in Qimmas well as rock art.
+Many paleontological species are being discovered in the area with many dinosaur skeletons especially around Qhimerha as well as rock art.
 Qhimerha's potential is being studied as a heritage site.
 DEDEA are assisting the Municipality to try and have the area declared as a natural heritage site.
 ECHRA are in the process of funding a feasibility study in the area.
 JGDM has also set aside funding for a container to house some museum specimens.
 Dinosaur remains have also been found near Lady Grey.

 The area has many springs which can be utilised for bottled water.
 Some bottled water is occurring around Barkly East.
-Some dams have been stocked with trout which attracts trout fishing.
+Some dams have been stocked with trout which attracts fly fishermen.
 Rivers were stocked in the past with trout which allows for the holding of trout fishing competitions and for recreational fishing.

-Hunting exists for mountain rhebok and blesbuck as well as francolin and partridge.
-Some tourism enterprises offer hunting packages.
+Hunting packages exist for mountain rhebok and blesbuck as well as francolin and partridge.
+Some tourism enterprises offer other hunting packages.